But the thing is, you don’t need that stuff to create great flavor. I made a few simple substitutions:

 1. Replaced regular white pasta with whole wheat pasta (if you don’t know why, read my “healthy carbs” article).

-2. Used butter with olive oil in place of regular butter.
+2. Used grass fed whipped butter in place of regular butter (I use the Organic Valley brand).

 3. Used low sodium chicken broth to reduce the salt content.